harshdeepsinghin/LinkShare/README.md

 1. Click the LinkShare icon in your Chrome toolbar
 2. Choose your preferred sharing platform (Telegram or WhatsApp)
 3. The current tab's URL will be shared instantly

-## Screenshots

-*Add screenshots here showing the extension in action*

 ## Development